Maragadha Naanayam: Release

-Maragadha Naanayam was released in theatres on 16 June 2017.
+Maragadha Naanayam was released in theatres on 16 June 2017, along with a Telugu-dubbed version Marakathamani.
 The film had its television premiere on 17 December that year on Zee Tamil.

 Reception

 Baradwaj Rangan wrote for Film Companion, "The most welcome surprise in Maragatha Naanayam is that it isn’t just a collection of gags and scares, which is all this genre really needs".
 Vishal Menon of The Hindu called it a "mostly fun fantasy marred by a slow second half".
+Reviewing Marakathamani, Ch Sowmya Sruthi of The Times of India said, "With the right amount of comedy, speedy narration, gripping plot and well-defined characters, the film scores some good brownie points in the first half that will make you come back for the second.
+The music and background score too compliment the film's mood and pace".

+Sequel

+In July 2023, Saravan announced a sequel titled Maragadha Naanayam 2.
+The sequel is expected to begin filming in February 2026.